Graphic with text "Making the jump from sales to marketing"

 After moving to London from Brazil six years ago, she started at Operatix, a UK-based lead generation provider for software companies, as a sales development representative (SDR) covering the German market.

-The only problem?
-Cold calling wasn’t a natural fit despite her passion for selling.
+The challenge?
+Cold calling proved difficult, even with her passion for selling.

 However, once her English improved, she moved to the United Kingdom as a native German speaker—her background in digital marketing came in handy.
 Catarina transitioned into a marketing manager role and bagged a promotion to VP, Global Marketing within five years.
 And she’s never looked back.